Let’s Pay Tribute to Male and Nonbinary Celebrities Who Know How to Rock a Dress

-Fans were quick to support the performer, with one writing, “You would look good no matter what you wear,” while another added: “I still remember how back in the early Drake days my friends would make fun of me for listening to him.
+Fans were quick to support the performer, with one writing, “You would look good no matter what you wear,” while another added, “I still remember how back in the early Drake days my friends would make fun of me for listening to him.
 Now everyone riding his wave, acting like they was about that life.”

-In a recent interview with Euphoria magazine, he dished about his exploration of gender identity, saying, “There is not one label that I’m saying this is who I am for the rest of my life.
+In an interview with Euphoria magazine, he dished about his exploration of gender identity, saying, “There is not one label that I’m saying this is who I am for the rest of my life.
 I love language and I just wrote a book of poetry.
 I’m obsessed with words and how we use them.”

 “I think they can either be used as medicine or weapons.
 I feel like I’m getting my doctorate in the medicine right now.
 I’m exploring the world of gender and what it means to me.
 I think the more work I’ve been doing in the space, the less I believe in gender as binary, as the construct that it is.”

-As this writer points out, Marc Jacobs holds the title as “the designer with the most obvious preference for wearing skirts.”
 “And here’s the thing: He wears them (and dresses) very well,” she continues.
 “Better than I do.
 And better, I’d venture, than many women out there do.
 When you see Marc Jacobs in a skirt, you can’t help but think, ‘Yes, this makes sense.’”